 3. These awards are for books first made available to the public during the eligibility period.
 The following guidelines define this:

-A) Eligible books will be those first published in English between 1 July 2015 and 30 June 2017 (for the first award), and offered for sale to Australian readers between these dates.
+a) Eligible books will be those first published in English between 1 July 2021 and 30 June 2023 and offered for sale to Australian readers between these dates.

-- short stories, other than in a published collection by a single author; single poems published in anthologies or literary journals.
+- short stories, other than in a published collection by a single author; single poems published in anthologies or literary journals

 "Authorship for the purposes of this award is defined as:

-D) Transcripts of oral histories are ineligible.
-Historical books based on oral histories are eligible where the author claims artistic responsibility for a substantial part of the text, which is informed by historical research.
+d) Transcripts of oral histories are ineligible.
+Historical books based on oral histories are eligible where the author claims creative responsibility for a substantial part of the text, which is informed by historical research.

-Further information will be provided when entries open.
-Please contact Prizes Office for further information - Prizes.Office@utas.edu.au or phone (03) 6226 1743
+Please contact the University of Tasmania Prizes Office for further information - Prizes.Office@utas.edu.au.